GEC Risk Advisory Team

 Andrea Bonime-Blanc, JD/PhD

-Dr. Andrea Bonime-Blanc is the chief executive officer and founder of GEC Risk Advisory LLC, a global risk governance, ethics, cyber and crisis advisory firm, serving executives, boards, investors, and advisors to business, non-profits and government.
-She is an NACD Board Leadership Fellow and holds the Carnegie Mellon CERT Certification in Cyber-Risk Oversight.
-She is a Governance Mentor at Plug & Play Tech Centre and, in 2017, was appointed the Independent Ethics Advisor to the Financial Oversight and Management Board for Puerto Rico.
+Dr. Andrea Bonime-Blanc is CEO and founder of GEC Risk Advisory, a global strategic risk, governance, ESG, ethics, cyber and crisis advisor, serving business, non-profits and government.
+She is an NACD Board Leadership Fellow and Governance Faculty and holds the Carnegie Mellon CERT Certification in Cyber-Risk Oversight.
+She is a Governance Mentor at Plug & Play Tech Centre and since 2017 has served as the Independent Ethics Advisor to the Financial Oversight and Management Board for Puerto Rico.

 Dr. Bonime-Blanc spent two decades as a c-suite global corporate executive at Bertelsmann, Verint, and PSEG including serving as general counsel and chief ethics, risk, compliance and CSR officer, and overseeing a wide variety of functions including legal, governance, risk, ethics, corporate responsibility, government relations, strategic communications, crisis management, compliance, audit, InfoSec and environmental health and safety.
 She began her career as an international corporate lawyer at Cleary Gottlieb.
 She was born and raised in Germany and Spain and is multi-lingual.

 She serves on several Boards and Advisory Boards including Crisp Thinking (a UK-based risk intelligence firm), Greenward Partners (a Spanish green energy firm), Ethical Intelligence (an EU-based AI ethics firm), Epic Theatre Ensemble (a NYC nonprofit), the NACD New Jersey Chapter (where she serves as Nominations/Governance Committee Chair) and NYU Stern-based think tank, Ethical Systems.